Setting Up an AI Client

 Step 1: Copy the MCP server configuration from ATLAS.ti

-In ATLAS.ti, go to File > Options > ATLAS.ti and click Copy Configuration.
+In ATLAS.ti, go to File > Options > ATLAS.ti and, in the MCP Server section, click Copy Configuration.

 Keep the configuration details somewhere handy (for example, a text editor), as you will need them in the next step.
 Here is an example configuration: